e-sensing/torchopt/README.md

 ## Provided optimizers

-`torchoptimizers` package provides the following R implementation of torch optimizers:
+`torchopt` package provides the following R implementation of torch
+optimizers:

 -   `optim_adamw()`: AdamW optimizer proposed by Loshchilov & Hutter
     (2019).
 We ported it from the `pytorch` code developed by Collin